rafaelpadilla/Object-Detection-Metrics/README.md

 Be aware of some points:

 * Create your bounding boxes using the constructor of the `BoundingBox` class.
-The 3rd and 4th parameters are the most top-left x and y coordinates  of the bounding box.
+The 3rd and 4th parameters represent the most top-left x and y coordinates  of the bounding box.
 The 5th and 6th parameters can be either the most bottom-right x and y coordinates of the bounding box or the with and height of the bounding box.
-If for your bounding box you want to identify it as x1,y1,x2,y2 coordinates, you need to pass `format=BBFormat.XYX2Y2`.
-If you want to identify it as x,y,width,height, you need to pass `format=BBFormat.XYWH`.
+If your bounding boxes are identified as x1, y1, x2, y2 coordinates, you need to pass `format=BBFormat.XYX2Y2`.
+If you want to identify it as x, y, width, height, you need to pass `format=BBFormat.XYWH`.
 * Use the tag `bbType=BBType.GroundTruth` to identify your bounding box as being ground truth.
 If it is a detection, use `bbType=BBType.Detected`.
 * Be consistent with the `imageName` parameter.
-Bounding boxes with `imageName='img_0001'` and `imageName='img0001'` belong to two different images.
+For example: bounding boxes with `imageName='img_0001'` and `imageName='img0001'` belong to two different images.
 * The code is all commented.
 [Here](https://github.com/rafaelpadilla/Object-Detection-Metrics/blob/master/lib/BoundingBox.py#L4) you can see all parameters needed by the constructor of the `BoundingBox` class.

 **Of course you won't build your bounding boxes one by one as done in this example.** You should read your detections within a loop and create your bounding boxes inside of it.
-The [sample_1.py](https://github.com/rafaelpadilla/Object-Detection-Metrics/blob/master/samples/sample_1.py) reads our detections from 2 different folders, one containing
+The [sample_1.py](https://github.com/rafaelpadilla/Object-Detection-Metrics/blob/master/samples/sample_1.py) reads detections from 2 different folders, one containing .txt files with ground truths and the other containing .txt files with detections.
+Take this [sample code](https://github.com/rafaelpadilla/Object-Detection-Metrics/blob/master/samples/sample_1.py) as a reference.

+You

 ## References